yusuf-shahin/Basics-of-express.js/README.md

   res.status(200).json({ success: true, data: people })
 })
 ```

-- we can see the data `localhost:9000/api/people` as JSON formet .
+**we can see the data `localhost:9000/api/people` as JSON formet .**

 ![Rrlative](./Image/WhatsApp%20Image%202024-11-28%20at%208.52.26%20PM.jpeg)

 - as we fetch data from `/api/people` this url so, `axios.get("/api/people")` and `app.get("/api/people", (req, res) => {})` gonna match with each other.
-- we just show the data, but we dont show nothing dynamically.
+- as axios get the data from server .

 **Write any thing in _input_ and show it to the to In _HTML_ `<div class="result"></div>` .**